Moral Pluralism: Beyond Harm

 Descriptive vs Normative Moral Pluralism

 Our focus on this course is humans’ ethical abilities.
-We are therefore interested in whether or not we need to recognize that they invovle multiple moral concerns that cannot be reduced to one ultimate concern.
+We are therefore interested in whether or not we need to recognize that they involve multiple moral concerns that cannot be reduced to one ultimate concern.
 This is a concern about descriptive moral pluralism.

 Given that humans’ ethical abilities are limited and may not reflect how things actually are, one might be a descriptive moral pluralism but a normative monist (or conversely).